 A postdoctoral position in breast cancer research at Northwestern University in Chicago

-A postdoctoral position is immediately available in a relatively new breast cancer research lab (Dai Horiuchi, Principal Investigator) at Northwestern University Feinberg School of Medicine and Robert H. Lurie Comprehensive Cancer Center in Chicago.
+A postdoctoral position is available in a breast cancer research lab (Dai Horiuchi, Principal Investigator) at Northwestern University Feinberg School of Medicine and Robert H. Lurie Comprehensive Cancer Center in Chicago.

-For this round of recruitment, we are particularly interested in identifying a highly motivated new team member in one of the following two research areas:
+We are interested in identifying a highly motivated new team member in one of the following two research areas:

-(1) Functional studies on the biology and therapeutic targetability of novel molecular factors (cell-fate determining transcription factors and genes thought to control cell metabolism, among others) that we have found to be correlated with patient clinical outcome significantly (i.e., deadly disease progression).
-Some of the side projects include preclinical validation of our lab identified potential targeted therapeutic strategies and their translation to early-stage clinical testing in collaboration with clinical investigators.
+(1) Functional studies on the biology and therapeutic targetability of novel molecular factors (cell-fate determining transcription factors and genes thought to control cell metabolism, cellular stresses, among others) that we have found to be correlated with patient clinical outcome significantly.
+Some of the side projects include preclinical validation of our lab-identified potential targeted therapeutic strategies and their translation to early-stage clinical testing in collaboration with clinical investigators.